aiformusicworkshop/aiformusicworkshop.github.io/index.md

 ## Call for Papers & Demos

-We invite contributions from the community on **relevant topics of AI and music, broadly defined**{:.accent}.
+We invite contributions from the community on relevant topics of AI and music, *broadly defined*.

+**OpenReview submission portal: TBA**{:.accent}

 ### Call for Papers